Kwezza/Amiga-cli-details/README.md

 ## Prerequisites

-- **AmigaOS 3.2**: This program is designed and tested for AmigaOS 3.2.
+- **Amiga Workbench 2.04**: This program has been tested to work with Amiga Workbench 2.04+
 - **SAS/C Compiler 6.58**: Ensure you have the SAS/C compiler installed to compile the program.